Medications

 Centrally acting therapies

-Centrally acting agents affect the entire body, providing a global approach and benefit.
-They may be added as a complement to peripherally acting therapies.
-Centrally acting therapies include antidepressants and anti-anxiety medications.2
+Centrally acting agents affect the entire body.
+They may be used along with peripherally acting therapies.
+Centrally acting therapies include antidepressants and anti-anxiety medicines.2

 Potential side effects